400k+

 Flutter has found fertile ground across Latin America, where a thriving mobile development scene already existed.
 Brazil hosts some of the most active Google Developer Groups in the world, and Dart adoption has accelerated as companies in Argentina, Mexico, and Colombia build cross-platform apps to serve mobile-first populations.
 The region's bootcamps and CS programs have added Flutter to their curricula at a pace that mirrors industry demand.

-The timezone advantage changes everything.
+The timezone advantage changes how your team actually works.
 A Flutter developer in São Paulo or Buenos Aires shares your working hours, which means pair programming sessions actually happen.
 Design reviews don't wait overnight.
-Bug fixes ship the same afternoon they're flagged, not the next morning.
+Bug fixes ship the same afternoon they're flagged.

-English proficiency across LatAm's senior mobile talent has become the baseline, not the exception.
-Developers who've spent years on US-facing teams communicate in English by default, in standups, in PR comments, in Slack threads.
+English proficiency across Latin America's senior mobile talent has become the baseline.
+Developers who've spent years on US-facing teams communicate in English by default: in standups, in PR comments, in Slack threads.
 That fluency compounds into real velocity.

 How to Evaluate Flutter Candidates